 Resilio Connect’s P2P Replication Architecture and Sync Capabilities

-Resilio Connect is one of the only file synchronization solutions that can sync in real time and uses a peer-to-peer replication architecture to sync files.
+Resilio Platform is one of the only file synchronization solutions that can sync in real time and uses a peer-to-peer replication architecture to sync files.
 In a P2P model, every endpoint in your environment can share files directly with every other endpoint.
 And all endpoints can share files simultaneously.

 This allows Resilio to satisfy the requirements of any hybrid cloud use case and: